Directly to the content

 • Children (4-8 years): The requirement increases to approximately 3 mg per day.

-• Adolescents and adults (from 14 years of age): For this age group, the recommended daily requirement is around 5 mg.
+• Adolescents and adults (from 14 years): For this age group, the recommended daily requirement is about 5 mg.

-• Pregnant women: The requirement may be slightly increased and is around 6 mg per day.
+• Pregnant women: The requirement may be slightly increased and is about 6 mg per day.

-• Breastfeeding mothers: Here too, an increased intake of around 7 mg daily is recommended.
+• Breastfeeding mothers: An increased intake of about 7 mg daily is also recommended.

 Did you know?